Last updated

 Subscriptions

-Subscriptions are order items that enable a recurring plan.
-The revenue is distributed over the subscription service period.
-The following are examples of the recognition system for a subscription:
+Subscriptions are order items that are associated with a recurring plan.
+The revenue is distributed and recognized over the subscription service period.

 2022-05-1520 USD10 USD10 USD